 Thinking of going to Peru soon?
 Well, this is the perfect place to start!
 This is the BEST Peru travel guide which includes vital information for traveling to Peru.
-From the best places to visit to essential logistics such as getting cash, this Peru travel guide has it all!
+From the best places to visit in Peru to essential logistics such as getting cash, this Peru travel guide has it all!

-Peru is an amazing country to travel as it literally has everything any traveler could want all in one country!
+Peru is an amazing country to travel to as it literally has everything any traveler could want all in one country!
 What do I mean by this?

 Well, there are beautiful hikes around snow-capped mountains, incredible surfing beaches, one of the largest cities in Latin America, wildlife, jungle, incredible history with Inca ruins, and last but not least, a unique culture.

 That all being said, the great diversity of Peru makes planning your trip a little more challenging.
 Peru is a large country which can make it rather difficult to get around.

 And on top of all of that, each city in Peru differs so much from the next in terms of culture and travel basics such as ATMs – that is why a Peru travel guide is so essential!

 We’ve visited Peru twice over the last two years spending a combined total of more than 4 months in the country.
 So, we know Peru well and have a ton of advice to offer when it comes to logistics for planning your Peru trip.

 This Peru travel guide will help get you well-equipped for a trip to Peru, no matter if you are traveling the entire country or just focusing on one area.

 Topics included in this Peru travel guide are:

 - Best places to visit